 For How To Make Money As A 9, 10 and 11-year-old

 #1 Fundraising– Schools and sports teams do fundraisers all the time to make loads of money.
 You may have already participated in one.
 Why not try a fundraiser just for yourself.

-If didn’t already find a great way to make the money you need and want don’t worry we have over 200+ more ideas below.
+If you didn’t already find a great way to make the money you need and want don’t worry we have over 200+ more ideas below.
 Just keep looking or download the entire list for free.
-Tons of kids have found success by starting with our free mini course called How To Make Money As A Kid 101.
+Tons of kids have found success by starting with our free mini course called How To Make Money As A Kid 101 in the Cash Academy.

 Window Washing– All you need is a squeegee and some soap and you’ll be able to wash lots of windows in no time.
 Offer to do both the inside and the outside.

 Book Repairs- Almost anyone who has small children probably has a pile of books that need pages taped back together.
 Offer your services to moms with young children.

 Boat Cleaner– Boats always need a good cleaning at the beginning of boating season and before and after each use.
 Become an expert at cleaning the inside and outside of them.

 Camper Cleaner– After camping, no one wants to clean out their camper.
 Do a run through of deep cleaning their camper for them.

 Shoe Shine– Though most people don’t get around to it, almost everyone has a pair of shoes that need shining.
 See who in your life you can offer your services to.